of Attractions: 8

 Although the museum only consists of two rooms, it is jam packed with items.
 There are skulls, altars, and masks everywhere.
 The local priestess will even give you a psychic reading in person or by phone.
 For those who wish to take the experience further, ritual services with local practitioners can be arranged.
 These services range from blessings and curse removals to weddings.

-The gift shop sells love potions, books, chicken feet, gris-gris (amulet) bags, snake oils, books, dolls, candles, and other mementoes.
+The gift shop sells love potions, books, chicken feet, gris-gris (amulet) bags, snake oils, books, dolls, candles, and other mementos.
 There is also a Voodoo Cemetery Walking Tour that takes you to the tomb of the great Marie.
 They are open seven days a week from 10 am to 6 pm.

 Image Courtesy of Flickr and Paul Mannix